 Fax vs Email Security: Which is More Secure for Sensitive Documents?

 New to online faxing?
-Start with our Complete Guide to Sending Fax Online for the basics.
+Start with our basic faxing guide first.

 Winner: Modern Fax Services (with important caveats)

-While traditional fax machines have security limitations, modern online fax services offer superior security compared to standard email for sensitive document transmission.
-However, the security of both methods depends heavily on implementation, service provider, and user practices.
+While traditional fax machines have their issues, modern online fax services generally offer better security than standard email for sensitive documents.
+But here’s the thing - the security of both methods depends heavily on how they’re implemented and used.

-Learn more about why fax technology remains essential in our Why Faxes Are Still Essential guide.
+Learn more about why fax technology remains essential in our fax relevance guide.

 Understanding Fax Security